stan-dot/stan-dot/README.md

 - 👋 Hi, I’m @stan-dot
 - 👀 I’m interested in web technologies, IoT and ML.
-- 🌱 I’m currently learning CouchDB, Docker.
+- 🌱 I’m currently learning Rust for networking and Python for service architectures.
 - 💞️ I’m looking to collaborate on React projects.
-- 📫 How to reach me ...
+- 📫 Reach me on Twitter!

 <!---
 stan-dot/stan-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.